mozilla/configman/docs/tutorial.rst

 Next, let's make our app always read from this file to get its defaults.
 To do that, we're going to modify what is known as the hierarchy of value sources.
-``configman``, when determinng what values to give to your option definitions, uses a list of sources.
+``configman``, when determining what values to give to your option definitions, uses a list of sources.
 By default, it first checks the operating system environment.
 If the names of your options match anything from the environment, ``configman`` will pull those values in, overriding any defaults that you